PROTECT IP Act: Legislators

+Oregon Senator Ron Wyden (D) has publicly voiced opposition to the legislation, and placed a Senate hold on it in May 2011, citing concerns over possible damage to freedom of speech, innovation, and Internet integrity.
+Massachusetts Senator Scott Brown (R) has also publicly announced his opposition to the bill and its House counterpart, SOPA.
+In addition to individual opposition, a bipartisan group of lawmakers led by Senator Wyden and Representative Darrell Issa proposed an alternative bill known as the Online Protection and Enforcement of Digital Trade Act (OPEN Act) to address intellectual property theft without compromising internet freedom.

 Companies and organizations

 Among those who oppose the legislation are the Mozilla Corporation, Facebook, Electronic Frontier Foundation, Yahoo!, eBay, American Express, Reddit, Google, Reporters Without Borders, Human Rights Watch, English Wikipedia, Entertainment Consumers Association and Uncyclopedia.
 Internet entrepreneurs including Reid Hoffman of LinkedIn, Twitter co-founder Evan Williams, and Foursquare co-founder Dennis Crowley signed a letter to Congress expressing their opposition to the legislation.
 The Tea Party Patriots have argued that the bill "is bad for consumers".
 A letter of opposition was signed by 130 technology entrepreneurs and executives and sent to Congress to express their concern that the law in its present form would "hurt economic growth and chill innovation in legitimate services that help people create, communicate, and make money online".
 English-language Wikipedia sites joined other Internet sites in protesting the PIPA and SOPA legislation by staging a "blackout" of service for 24 hours on January 18, 2012.
 Many websites protested, including: Wikipedia, CNet and Cheezburger network sites.
 Some websites denied access to their websites altogether.
 Campaigner Peter Bradwell of the Open Rights Group argues how this act could have a negative influence among other countries who are also considering this bill.
 "These two bills are too broad and so badly worded that perfectly lawful sites could be censored.
 One reason we're joining these protests is that we face very similar issues in UK copyright-enforcement policies.
 Highlighting these flaws should help UK policymakers avoid making the same mistakes."